alecmmm/excel_appender/README.md

     with tables that you wish to append together.
 The tables will be appended onto each other in one workbook named appendedBook.xlsx, in the same
     folder as the files you appended.
+A rightmost column will be added, named "source_name".
+A worksheet will be created containing the names of all files that were appended, named "directory".

 Requirements:
     1. Data to be appended must be in the first worksheet